julelang/jule/README.md

 <br><br>
 If you are getting a compiler error even though you are using the officially supported compiler and standard, please let us know with the <a href="https://github.com/julelang/jule/issues">Jule Issue Tracker</a>.
 If you are trying to use a standard or a compiler that is not officially supported, you can still contact us to find out about the problem.
-But keep in mind that since it's out of the official support, it's likely that the maintainers won't make the effort to fix it.
+But keep in mind that since it's out of official support, it's likely that the maintainers won't make the effort to fix it.
 <br><br>

-See [compiling](https://manual.jule.dev/compiler/compiling) part of manual for supported compilers and C++ standards.
+See [compiling](https://manual.jule.dev/compiler/compiling) part of the manual for supported compilers and C++ standards.

 <h2 id="os-support">Platform Support</h2>
 Jule supports multiple platforms.
-It supports development on intel 386, amd64 and arm64 architectures on Windows, Linux and macOS (Darwin) platforms.
+It supports development on intel 386, amd64, and arm64 architectures on Windows, Linux, and macOS (Darwin) platforms.
 JuleC undertakes the effort, that the code and standard library it produces will be compatible with all these platforms.
-All supported platforms by JuleC are documented in the <a href="https://manual.jule.dev/compiler/platform-support">platform support</a> part of manual.
+All supported platforms by JuleC are documented in the <a href="https://manual.jule.dev/compiler/platform-support">platform support</a> part of the manual.

 <h2 id="building-project">Building the Project</h2>

-> **Note** \
+> **Note**
+>
 > Please refer to the [install from source](https://manual.jule.dev/getting-started/install-from-source) section in the manual to compile the project from source.

-When you enter the directory where the source code is located, you can find some compilation scripts for compiling of JuleC. \
+When you enter the directory where the source code is located, you can find some compilation scripts for compiling JuleC. \
 These scripts are written to be run from the [src](./src/julec) directory:

 - `build`: scripts used for compile.